7pm. 5 March. Set Social

 7pm.
-18 September Set Social.
+18 September.
+Set Social

-Bored of Biennales: Are art and architecture festivals dead?
+Are art and architecture festivals dead?

-• The most recent Venice biennale is a tech-bro fever dream bristling with AI-generated text and exhibits sponsored by multi-national corporates.
+The most recent Venice biennale is a tech-bro fever dream bristling with AI-generated text and exhibits sponsored by multi-national corporates.
 The curatorial models of the gallery world are dragging architecture and design into a discursive cul-de-sac ruled by trends and over intellectualisation, separating them from the realities of construction, engineering and ordinary people.

 There is nothing to gain from private views at institutions propped up on oil and opioid money, just as there is nothing cool about “radical new ways” of showing off colonial plunder.
 The era of the international design festival, the jet-setting celebrity curator and architecture’s love affair with the trappings of gallery culture must end!